cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 - The `id` field uniquely identifies the query at the Querying Chain.
 - The `path` field is the path to be queried at the Queried Chain.
-- The `timeoutHeight` field  specifies a height limit at the Querying Chain after which a query is considered to have failed and a timeout result should be returned to the original caller.
+- The `localTimeoutHeight` field specifies a height limit at the Querying Chain after which a query is considered to have failed and a timeout result should be returned to the original caller.
+- The `localTimeoutTimestamp` field specifies a timestamp limit at the Querying Chain after which a query is considered to have failed and a timeout result should be returned to the original caller.
 - The `queryHeight` field is the height at which the relayer must query the Queried Chain
 - The `clientId` field identifies the Queried Chain.
 - The `bounty` field is a bounty that is given to the relayer for participating in the query.